 - Walking is a very good exercise and helps you to keep fit.
 It improves your circulation and general strength.
 Start by walking a short distance and then gradually build up your speed and how far you go.
 If you have a dog, ask someone to walk it for you for a few weeks.
 (It is not advisable to allow a dog to pull you while you have it on a lead.
-Also, it will be difficult for you to pick up and deal with the dog poo) - Some people may need to continue to use sticks, crutches or walking poles for a period after the surgery.
+Also it will be difficult for you to pick up and deal with the dog poo).
+Some people may need to continue to use sticks, crutches or walking poles for a period of time after the surgery.
 This is normal.
-In time we would hope that you would be able to reduce the need to use walking aids
+In time you may be able to reduce the need to use walking aids - Swimming and even walking in water are good exercises for you to participate in during your recovery, but do not do so until your wound is fully healed.
+Use whichever stroke is most comfortable and progress with this as able - Avoid any contact sports and any sports where you have to twist or change direction quickly; for example, golf, mountain biking, skiing or similar activities, for at least 6 weeks after a Lumbar Discectomy/Decompression Operation and for at least 12 months after a Lumbar Spinal Fusion (unless your Consultant has given you specific advice that you may do so earlier)

-Avoid any contact sports and any sports where you have to twist or change direction quickly; for example, golf, mountain biking, skiing or similar activities, for at least 12 months after a Cervical Spinal Fusion.
-You will need to discuss your return to sports with your Physiotherapist, who will give you tailored advice on this subject
+You will need to discuss your return to sports with your Physiotherapist, who will give you tailored advice on this subject.